Aggressive Seattle Truck Accident Attorneys Ready To Represent You

 - Wrongful death: A personal injury claim arises when someone is injured due to the misconduct of someone else.
 If the victim dies from his injuries, his claim does not die with him.
 Instead, it becomes a wrongful death claim.
 Wrongful death compensation awards can be quite substantial.

-- Auto accidents: auto accidents are perhaps the most common source of personal injury claims.
+- Auto accidents: Auto collision accidents are perhaps the most common source of injury claims.
 Believe it or not, it is possible to recover damages even if the accident was partly your fault.
 To win your claim, however, you are going to have to deal with an insurance company that will seize upon any excuse to deny your claim.
 We can help you fight back.

 - DUI Accidents: It is both terrifying and infuriating to face a serious injury because someone else chose to drive while intoxicated.
 At Brett McCandlis Brown & Conner PLLC, we know exactly how to hold intoxicated drivers and their insurance companies liable for what they have done to you.